Wichita man survives hatchet attack

 “He was at a job site and a worker that he had hired prior to that day on Thursday came back that night and attacked him with a hatchet,” said Joshua Langworthy, Ellis’ nephew.

-The alleged attacker then demanded money according to Ellis, but ran away on foot after leaving with only six dollars.
+The alleged attacker then demanded money according to Ellis but ran away on foot after leaving with only $6.

 The job site was on North Harding where several workers are remodeling a home.